 Today you can create your own coloring page – Warhol inspired!
 We at Kids Activities Blog hope you enjoy this fun way to create art.

-Fall Leaf Art Project
+Fall Leaf Art Project for Kids

 Fall is here in full effect, turning our neighborhoods into colorful, crisp arrays of yellows, oranges, reds, and browns.